 In 1985, Bosack and Stanford employee Kirk Lougheed began a project to formally network Stanford's campus.
 They adapted Yeager's software into what became the foundation for Cisco IOS, despite Yeager's claims that he had been denied permission to sell the Blue Box commercially.
 On July 11, 1986, Bosack and Lougheed were forced to resign from Stanford and the university contemplated filing criminal complaints against Cisco and its founders for the theft of its software, hardware designs, and other intellectual properties.
 In 1987, Stanford licensed the router software and two computer boards to Cisco.
 In addition to Bosack, Lerner, Lougheed, Greg Satz (a programmer), and Richard Troiano (who handled sales), completed the early Cisco team.
 The company's first CEO was Bill Graves, who held the position from 1987 to 1988.
 In 1988, John Morgridge was appointed CEO.

 The name "Cisco" was derived from the city name San Francisco, which is why the company's engineers insisted on using the lower case "cisco" in its early years.
-The logo is intended to depict the two towers of the Golden Gate Bridge.
+The logo is a stylized depiction of the two towers of the Golden Gate Bridge.

 On February 16, 1990, Cisco Systems went public with a market capitalization of $224 million, and was listed on the NASDAQ stock exchange.
 On August 28, 1990, Lerner was fired.
 Upon hearing the news, her husband Bosack resigned in protest.